Kunald199/LM_TrainingPlan/README.md

 We use Customer and Technologies class to verify how dependency injection concept works.

 **FirstWebApp**
+To access the page use url " localhost:8081/courses"

 This is a simple app to display jsp page on the browser

 **FirstForm**
-To access the hello page use url " localhost:8081"
+To access the page use url " localhost:8081"

 This is a simple application which has a form and takes user details and displays the details once the user submits the form.